adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Yes, indeed!" answered Ozma, eagerly.

 "Then," said the Nome King, "I will make you this offer.
 You will go alone into my palace and examine carefully all that the rooms contain.
 Then you will have permission to touch eleven different objects, pronouncing at the time the word 'Ev'.
 If any one of them is the transformation of the Queen of Ev or any of her ten children, then they will instantly be restored to their true forms and may leave my palace and my kingdom.
 It is possible for you to free the entire eleven.
-If you do not guess all the objects correctly, then each one of your friends and followers may enter the palace and have the same privi- leges I grant you."
+If you do not guess all the objects correctly, then each one of your friends and followers may enter the palace and have the same privileges I grant you."

 "Oh, thank you!" said Ozma, eagerly.

-"But if none of the eleven objects you touch is the trans- formation of any of the royal family of Ev, then you will yourself become enchanted, and transformed into an article of bric-a-brac or an ornament," added the Nome King.
+"But if none of the eleven objects you touch is the transformation of any of the royal family of Ev, then you will yourself become enchanted, and transformed into an article of bric-a-brac or an ornament," added the Nome King.

-The Eleven Guesses
+## The Eleven Guesses

 "Don’t you do it!" exclaimed Dorothy.
 "If you guess wrong, you will be enslaved yourself."